10 Business Growth Strategies for Online Learning Platforms in 2022

 Stitching together engaging videos and design concepts that explain how to use your platform might be a good way to proliferate your message.

-3. Design simple and brief emails for its users to send
+3. Design simple and brief emails

 Users can find an inspiring class from your platform and share it with their friends.
-To enhance Virality, your patform should also come up with an incentive such as who shares it with the most friends gets a free month of lessons.
+To enhance Virality, your platform should also come up with an incentive such as who shares it with the most friends gets a free month of lessons.

 4. Target former students